Mohd-Arsalan-Khan/Backend/Readme.md

-# Backend API for Youtube & Twitter
+# Backend Similar to Youtube & Twitter

-Welcome to the backend API for Youtube and Twitter, designed to support a dynamic platform with features similar to YouTube or Twitter.
+Welcome to the backend for Youtube and Twitter, designed to support a dynamic platform with features similar to YouTube or Twitter.
 This robust API is built using Express and MongoDB, with additional support for image and video storage via Cloudinary.

 # Features: